ayrat555/ayrat555.github.io/_posts/2017-10-18-macros-are-evil.md

 ### Conclusion

-So elixir macros as all powerfull tools should be used responsibly.
+So Elixir macros as all powerful tools should be used responsibly.

 If your have any remarks or thoughts on the matter please leave comments.

-The library has github repository - [https://github.com/exthereum/ethereumex](https://github.com/exthereum/ethereumex)
+The library has a GitHub repository - [https://github.com/exthereum/ethereumex](https://github.com/exthereum/ethereumex)